What Should I Do When Bike Tire Will Not Inflate And Will Not Take Air?

 You’ll find different types of pumps on the market.
 The major difference between these pump varieties is that they each support a different type of valve.
 Some pumps may support Presta valves only, while others support Schrader valves only.
 Then again, there are many pumps that support both types of valves.

-So, before you start pumping the tire of your bike, you need to check whether the pump is compatible with the valve.
+So, before you start pumping the tire of your bicycle, you need to check whether the pump is compatible with the valve.
 If it isn’t, you’ll find that the tire isn’t inflating.
 In this case, the problem is with the pump and not with the tire.

 Related reading: How To Deflate A Bike Tire?